 Omnibus claims are not, under the new law, considered as inherently unclear, so it seems that there will be good reason to persuade the examiner that these claims are 'absolutely necessary' as required by the relevant subject matter, particularly given the difficulty in invalidating these claims in revocation proceedings.

-The relevant provision applies to applications for which examination has not been requested by 15 April 2013.
+The relevant provision applies to applications for which examination is requested on or after 15 April 2013.

 Acceptance

 Standard of proof for acceptance